pierrebrd/exploration_benchmarking/README.md

 python3 singlerun.py
 ```

+You can edit the parameters directly into the `singlerun.py` script, and some parameters have to be edited in the `simulation_exploration.launch.py` launch file.

 Future: different launch file for the exploration part.
 The exploration algorithm should have its own parameters managed in its launch file, as well as generic parameters set in the main launch file.